davidesanso/davidesanso.github.io/_pages/about.md

 I study topics at the intersection between Environmental Economics, Behavioural Economics and Political Economy.
 More specifically, I am interested in the determinants of climate change beliefs, and how these are shaped by political narratives and media.

+You can reach out to me at: davide.sansone@sciencespo.fr